frequency-chain/docs/pages/Networks/Decentralization.md

 * Organizations guarantee public transparency and access to all non-malicious transactions to the block
 * Commits to keeping up with client updates to enable chain evolution

-Collators will receive FRQCY token grants to assist with operational costs distributed through the genesis and governance.
+Collators will receive FRQCY token grants to assist with operational costs distributed through the Genesis and governance.

 ## Expansion and Testing